 Many courses have already been evaluated for transfer.
 Before you request an evaluation, please check the current transfer articulation for your course from the Admissions Transfer Equivalency Page.
 If the transfer equivalency page lists a particular 4-digit course number (eg. MATH 2200) as equivalent to your course, it will transfer automatically as that course and there is no need to have your course evaluated.
 (These transfer equivalencies are generally not changed unless there has been a very substantial change in the course syllabus at the host institution.)
-If the transfer equivalency page lists a course number containing T or G and XX (eg. MATH 2TXX) your course has not yet been evaluated (or, more rarely, does not correspond to any UGA course), and you should proceed.
+If the transfer equivalency page lists a course number containing T or G and XX (eg. MATH 2TXX) then either your course does not correspond to a course we teach at UGA (this often happens with developmental math courses at the level of College Algebra or below) or your course has not yet been evaluated, and you should proceed.

 Please send an email to the math department associate head, Dr. Jason Cantarella (firstname.lastname@example.org) containing:

 - A screenshot of the current transfer articulation for your course from the Admissions Transfer Equivalency Page that you found before.

 - A link to a detailed syllabus for the course (which includes the book used and chapters covered).

 There are additional requirements for Core I courses such as College Algebra, Precalculus courses, and Calculus Courses.

 Core I Courses.

 - Classes that have a title of "College Algebra," "Precalculus Algebra," "Finite Mathematics," or "Contemporary Mathematics" are not considered equivalent to our MATH 1101 and do not qualify for Core I credit.